 Whether you were born with a physical disability or suffer an injury that temporarily or permanently limits your mobility, the healthcare options currently available to treat you are often limited.
 We just haven’t had the tools to fully repair the damage done by faulty genetics or severe injuries.

 But by the mid-2020s, this status quo will be flipped on its head.
 Thanks to advances in genome editing described in the previous chapter, as well as advances in miniaturized computers and robotics, the era permanent physical infirmities will come to an end.

-Man as Machine
+Man as machine

 When it comes to physical injuries that involve a loss of a limb, humans have a surprising comfort with using machines and tools to regain mobility.
 The most obvious example, prosthetics, have been in use for millennia, commonly referenced in ancient Greek and Roman literature.
-In 2000, archeologists discovered the 3,000-year-old, mummified remains of an Egyptian noblewoman that wore a prosthetic toe made of wood and leather.
+In 2000, archeologists discovered the 3,000-year-old, mummified remains of an Egyptian noblewoman who wore a prosthetic toe made of wood and leather.

 Given this long history of using our ingenuity to restore a certain level of physical mobility and health, it shouldn't come as a surprise that using modern technology to restore full mobility is being welcomed without the slightest protest.